Skekdog/Traitor-Docs/src/content/docs/reference/Types/ItemComponents.md

 The maximum number of times a player can purchase this item in one round.
 If `nil`, there is no limit.

-### IsEvilItem
+### IsSuspicious

 `Type: boolean?`

-If `true`, this item will mark non-evil players as a free kill when held.
+If `true`, this item will mark players as a free kill if they are not allowed to perform suspicious actions (RoleDefinition.CanDoSuspiciousActions).

 ### Model